GoogleChrome/web.dev/src/site/content/en/react/accessibility-auditing-react/index.md

 ## Why is this useful?

-It is crucial to build web sites that provide every user, regardless of their impairment or restriction, the capability to access its content.
-Using auditing libraries such as `react-axe` and `eslint-plugin-jsx-a11y` during the development of your React application will automatically surface any accessibility issues as they pop up.
+It is crucial to build websites that provide every user, regardless of their impairment or restriction, the capability to access its content.
+Using auditing libraries such as `react-axe` and `eslint-plugin-jsx-a11y` during the development of your React application will automatically expose any accessibility issues as they pop up.

 ## Use eslint-plugin-jsx-a11y